opencast/opencast/docs/guides/developer/docs/decision-making/voting.md

 A vote should run for at least 72h, giving everyone the chance to participate.
 After the voting is done, the outcome should be published on the public developer list.
-A result may be kept private, if deemed necessary, for votes on security relevant or personal topics.
+A result may be kept private, if deemed necessary, for votes on security-relevant or personal topics.

 Binding Votes
 -------------

 In Opencast, only committers have binding votes.
-All others are either discouraged from voting (to keep the noise down) or else have their votes considered of an indicative or advisory nature only.
+All others are either discouraged from voting (to keep the noise down) or else have their votes considered in an advisory nature only.

 When to Vote
 ------------